-You may download an application from this website or they are available to pick up at the following locations:
+You may download an application from this website - Application for Deputy Correctional Officer - or they are available to pick up at the following location:

 - Will County Sheriff’s Merit Commission - Map to Location ( )

-A written test, physical agility test, a 32-page long application, personality evaluation screening, a polygraph exam, an in-depth background investigation, and an interview with the Will County Merit Commission Board.
-After you successfully pass the testing process and interview, you will be placed on a 2-year certified list of applicants for the Sheriff.
-Once selected you will be interviewed by the Sheriff and will be sent for a full medical exam including a drug-screening test before being hired.
+A written test, C.A.T.
+(Corrections Agility Test), a 32-page long application, personality evaluation screening, a polygraph exam, an in-depth background investigation, and an interview with the Will County Merit Commission Board.
+After you successfully pass the test and interview you are placed on a certified list of applicants.
+Once certified you will be interviewed by the Warden and his administrative staff, and have a personal interview with the Sheriff.
+You will then be sent for a full medical exam including a drug-screening test before being hired.

-The written test component for the position of Deputy Sheriff is designed to measure the applicant’s proficiency in the following areas:
+The written test component for the position of Correctional Officer is designed to measure the applicant’s proficiency in the following areas: